Tevinlangat/hng-task02/DOCUMENTATION.md

 CRUD APIs:

-Create - https://enthusiastic-newt-bikini.cyclic.app/api/  make an API request with the create operateion
+Create - https://enthusiastic-newt-bikini.cyclic.app/api/  make an API request with the create operation

       The reqired Object has two type string values with the name value requred and value as optional ie. { "name":"***", "value":"***" }
       The response returns a similar object plus the id which you`ll need to perform other operations